-These solutions offer lots more practicality, they’re also hardwearing and durable, secure, weatherproof, and in many cases, they may not affect your economy too much either – it really is a win-win.
+These solutions offer lots more practicality.
+They’re also hardwearing, durable, secure, and weatherproof.
+And in many cases, they may not affect your fuel economy too much either.

-I’ve briefly touched on the effect on fuel economy, and it’s true that any carrier, box or even roof rack will have an effect.
-But these days, we’re talking maybe 1-2mpg, and the noise level doesn’t rise significantly either.
+As far as fuel economy, it’s true that any carrier, box, or even roof rack will have an effect.
+But these days, we’re talking maybe 1-2 mpg.
+The noise level doesn’t rise significantly either.
 This used to be a big minus point for anything that you placed on the exterior of the car.
-It’s all about aerodynamics now, and they work.
+It’s all about aerodynamics now and they work.

 You should think about how much extra space you need.
-Do you need enough for maybe a suitcase, or perhaps enough extra room for the whole family and their family, with a few extra ‘essentials’ packed in for good measure?
-Of course, the size of the carrier has an impact on the pricing, which if I’m honest, is blatant profiteering, but that’s just the way it is, unfortunately.
+Do you need enough for maybe a suitcase?
+Or perhaps enough extra room for the whole family and their family with a few extra ‘essentials’ packed in for good measure?
+Of course, the size of the carrier has an impact on the pricing.

-Thought needs to be given as to whether you already have a roof rack or roof bars, and if you don’t, do you want to purchase them separately, or do you never want to fit anything like them to your car?
-Even if you don’t have bars or a rack, there are still rooftop carriers available to you, usually called a ‘roof-bag.
+You need to consider whether you already have roof bars or if you need to purchase them separately.
+Or do you never want to fit anything like them to your car?
+Even if you don’t have bars or a rack, there are still rooftop carriers available to you.
+They’re usually called a ‘roof-bag’.
 It just simply straps to the car, usually through the door openings.

-One final thing to think about … overall vehicle height.
+One final thing to think about is overall vehicle height.

 The Best Rooftop Cargo Carriers